 Parent action Teacher response " will be absent for a health reason/sick."
 Thanks!
 I'll share that with our Office Manager/Registrar, Ms. Yousif.
 If you need to contact her, she can be reached at eyousif@kcgpa.org or 816-268-2573. " will be absent for a vacation/ non-school sports or arts etc." Surprise drop-in Get info on question/concern If you prefer, reschedule for a formal meeting.
 Balance setting boundaries with a prompt, empathetic, professional response.
 "I can see why this would worry you.
 I'm going to gather some information and set aside time to chat.
-Let's schedule a meeting" Asks for an appointment Ideally, set one up within a week with specific time constraints (30 min is normal) Include other teachers/admin as needed Messages a question Send an acknowledgement within 1 business day ("Thank you for writing.
+Let's schedule a meeting."
+Asks for an appointment Ideally, set one up within a week with specific time constraints (30 min is normal) Include other teachers/admin as needed Messages a question Send an acknowledgement within 1 business day ("Thank you for writing.
 Let me connect with and get back to you by) If it's a straightforward question, answer it.
 Be conscious of using a formal, professional, and kind tone.
-Messages a concern Send an acknowledgement within 1 business day ("Thank you for writing.
-Let me connect with and get back to you by).
-Resist urge to answer immediately, as it's often a good idea to 1) let you think through a calm, professional response and 2) let the parent cool off Based on severity of complaint, notify your manager: Example: A family thinks their scholar is being treated unfairly or is quite upset Non-example: A parent thinks a quiz grade is unfair.

-Social Media Interactions with Students and Families
+Online Interactions with Students and Families